nsiregar/nsiregar.github.io/_posts/2017-02-13-installing-odoo-10-from-source.md

 `$ sudo ln -s /usr/local/bin/lessc /usr/bin/lessc`
 `$ sudo ln -s /usr/bin/nodejs /usr/bin/node`

-After the fix you 3 options to do:
+After the fix you have 3 options to do:
 1. Delete and create new database
 2. Install a module (e.g blog, website)
 3. Manually compile your `.less` files